 Cricket ball leads to great discovery

-Crystal cave was discovered by two twelve – thirteen years old boys – Carl Gibbons and Edgar Hollis in 1905.
+Crystal cave in Bermuda was discovered by two twelve – thirteen years old boys – Carl Gibbons and Edgar Hollis in 1905.
 They were playing cricket, and then a ball disappeared some feet from one of boys.

 Boys badly wanted to get back their valuable ball, and one of them squeezed into the hole.
 It was surprisingly deep and turned out to be a large cave.

 Owners of this property since 1884 were Wilkinson family.
 As soon as they learned about the discovery, they decided to explore the cave.
 The 14 years old Bernard Wilkinson was lowered in the hole in a strong rope.
 Boy descended 43 m, lighting the wast cave room with bicycle lamp.
 With awe he looked at the incredibly beautiful cave with countless crystals.

 Wilkinsons decided to turn this wonder of nature into tourist attraction.
 They built a pontoon bridge across the crystal clear waters of subterranean pool.
 Cave was opened to the public on January 8, 1908 and one of the first visitors was Mark Twain.

 Later the cave got new, cosier entrance, lighting below the water and other extras.
 Now it is visited by more than 80 000 tourists every year.

 Beauty from the past

 Crystal Cave, just like other caves in Bermuda, formed, when sea level was considerably lower than now.
 When the Ice age ended and glaciers melted, sea level rose and inundated the beautiful cave formations.